omnetpp/docs.omnetpp.org/tictoc/index.md

 You can manually trigger a build by hitting choosing *Project -> Build All* from the menu, or hitting *Ctrl+B*.

-@note If you want to build the simulation executable on the command-line, create a *Makefile* using the `opp_makemake` command, then enter `make` to build the project.
+**NOTE:** If you want to build the simulation executable on the command-line, create a *Makefile* using the `opp_makemake` command, then enter `make` to build the project.
 It will produce an executable that can be run by entering `./tictoc`.